RalivTV/rdx_datastore/README.md

 # rdx_datastore

 # 1- Extract the file, put it in your resource folder.
-# 2- Put in your server.sfg ensure rdx_loja
+# 2- Put in your server.sfg ensure rdx_datastore
 # Have fun